top of page

 Marketing Manager

-Coleen is the Public Relations and Marketing Manager for ShortScape, and a recent Film graduate from Edinburgh Napier University.
+Coleen is the Public Relations and Marketing Manager for ShortScape, and a Film graduate from Edinburgh Napier University.
 She specialises in Documentary Directing and Editing, with a focus on stories of People and Culture.
 Her goal with ShortScape is to raise awareness and make sure that as many people as possible get involved with our exciting project!

 IMG_8512_edited.jpg